It’s the middle of the night in Iran and I have to go to the bathroom, which happens to be down the hallway.

 The beaches are covered in pure white sand, the water is some of the clearest we’ve ever seen and the marine life is abundant!
 Outside of the beach towns, we’ve enjoyed a few of the many colonial cities in Mexico.

-Valladolid, Merida and San Cristobal were some of our favourites.
-We loved wandering around soaking up the colourful buildings and traditional clothing.
-We’re both really interested in history and spent some time gazing in awe at seven ancient Mayan sites in the region, one of which was a Wonder Of The World!
+We’re both interested in history and spent some time gazing in awe at seven ancient Mayan sites in the region, one of which was a Wonder Of The World!

 Buying a bus or boat ticket has never been easier.
 Here in Belize, everyone speaks English and in Mexico, most people in the tourism industry spoke English, which was great because hablamos muy poco español!

 We’ve also been sampling the local beers, liquors and coffee of the region as well!
 Everyone can drink alcohol openly and freely here, religion and customs don’t dictate otherwise.

 While walking hand-in-hand, we have to remind ourselves that we’re not on holiday and that this feeling isn’t going to end…this is just how life is in this part of the world.

 Will we go back to places where we have to dress & act conservatively?